 |Period products||All-purpose soap bar|

-You will have to eat a lot during the months you will be on the trail.
-There are several restocking stations along the way and some towns where you can rest and restock.
-You can also have your family send you small packages of food from home.
+You will have to eat a lot during the months that you will be on the trail.
+There are several restocking stations along the way, including some towns where you can also rest and restock.
+You can even have your family send you small packages of food from home.

 Here are some ideas of trail food you should have with you.
-We took into consideration the calorie ratio they bring at every meal and how lightweight they are.
+We took into consideration the calorie ratio they provide for each meal and how lightweight they are.

 |Nuts and seeds||Powder meals|

 |Instant potatoes||Granola bars|

 |Peanut butter||Dried fruits|

 Depending on your needs and on your pack weight, here are gear and luxury items that will make your hike easier.